watir/watirbook/installation-xp.md

 ![Internet Explorer 6 opened with Watir from IRB on Windows XP][xp-ie-irb]\

-Watir.com should open in Internet Explorer.
+*Watir gem drives Internet Explorer on Windows XP*

 [xp-ie-irb]: images/xp-ie-irb.jpg

 ### Firefox with firewatir gem

-If you are still in the IRB (command prompt starts with `irb`), type `exit` to return to normal command prompt.
+If you are still in the IRB (command prompt starts with `irb`), type `exit` to return to the normal command prompt.

     irb(main):007:0> exit
     C:\Documents and Settings\zeljko>